Skip to main content

 • HAZOP Methodology (Hazard and Operability Study): This methodology is based on the systematic analysis of processes and operations within the entity to identify physical security risks.

-• FMEA Methodology (Failure Mode and Effects Analysis): This approach involves analyzing equipment and system failure modes within the organization to identify physical security risks.
+• FMEA Methodology (Failure Mode and Effects Analysis): This methodology is based on the analysis of equipment and system failure modes within the entity to identify physical security risks.

 • FTA Methodology (Fault Tree Analysis): This methodology is based on the analysis of fault trees to identify physical security risks.

-There are several tools and techniques that can be used to conduct physical security risk analysis (PSRA).
+There are several tools and techniques that can be used to conduct a physical security risk analysis (PSRA).
 The most commonly used tools and techniques include:

 • Questionnaires: Questionnaires can be used to collect data about the entity, the assets and valuables owned by the entity, and the physical security risks to which the entity is exposed.